Our Holiday Budget Planner Will Let You Play Santa Without Going Broke

 So, you’ve figured out your projected income and basic budget for the holiday season — but what about the extras?
 How much can you spend on gifts and parties?

 To find that magic number, subtract your basic budget from your projected income.
 Voila!
-You now know how much you can comfortably spend on fun stuff over the next few months.
+You now know how much you can comfortably spend on fun stuff over the next couple of months.

 If you want to know how much you can spend on gifts alone, simply subtract again: The amount of money you plan to spend on things like flights, special foods, party outfits, etc.